 Executive Summary on Borrowing

 Twice a year (generally in the Spring & Fall following the Annual General Meeting-in late March, and Semi-Annual Meeting-in September, respectively) the MFA will fund the loan requests of clients which have been vetted through all appropriate approval processes.
-Dates for regional district submission of loans requests are typically six weeks prior to the Annual General Meeting and Semi-Annual meeting.
+Deadlines for regional districts to submit Security Issuing bylaws to the Ministry of Municipal Affairs and Housing (for a Certificate of Approval) are typically six weeks prior to the Annual General Meeting and Semi-Annual Meeting.

 Proceeds on a loan request will be 99.00% of the gross amount of the loan.
 1.00% is deducted by the MFA for security against loan default (this is held in trust by the MFA in its Debt Reserve Fund and will be refunded to clients, with interest, at loan expiry).

 Each new issue will generally be for a 10 year term, which means the lending rate will be set from the date of funding for a period of 10 years.
 Members have the option to borrow for periods ranging from of 5 to 30 years, therefore, any terms that exceed the 10 year period will have the lending rate reset starting in year 11.
 Typically, the rate will be reset for the next 5 years covering the start of year 11 to the end of year 15, and this “5 year reset process” will continue as required (i.e. until loan obligations mature).
 Interest payments will be required semi-annually; with the first interest payment being 6 months after proceeds are received.
 Interest costs over the life of the loan are based on the original amount borrowed.